mariusGundersen/website/content/article/other-things-generators-are-good-for/index.md

 type: "article"
 ---

-## Other things generators are good for
+# Other things generators are good for

 The next version of JavaScript, ES6, will have what is called generators.
 If you haven't looked at generators yet, watch this video to get an idea of what they can do.

-<iframe width="480" height="270" src="//www.youtube.com/embed/QO07THdLWQo" frameborder="0" allowfullscreen></iframe>
+<p><iframe width="480" height="270" src="//www.youtube.com/embed/QO07THdLWQo" frameborder="0" allowfullscreen></iframe></p>

 Generators weren't actually designed for writing async functions, so it is unfortunate that async functions is all anyone wants to use them for.
 In this article we will look at some of these other things generators can be used for, things that do not involve promises or AJAX.

 Even though ES6 hasn't been finalized yet, much of it is already implemented in browsers.
 All of the code in this article works in the latest version of Firefox.
 Hit F12 to open the Developer Console or Shift + F4 to open the scratchpad.

 ## Generators and iterators